robinbb/blog/src/hugo/content/blog/tip-routinely-develop-your-influence.md

 trust.
 By communicating with each of your team members.
 By understanding and empathasizing.
 This requires time.

 Have a look at your schedule.
 When is the social influence built?
-Alot time for the necessary communications.
+Allot time for the necessary communications.

 Are _each_ of your team members considered in that influence-building schedule?